ARM rates more attractive for buying and refinancing

 Adjustable-rate mortgages, or ARMs, have been the ugly stepchildren of the mortgage world for years.
-In fact, analysts at mortgage data firm Ellie Mae claim that ARMs made up just 4.6 percent of all mortgages closed in December 2016.
+But consumers are changing their tune.
+Analysts at mortgage data firm Ellie Mae claim that ARMs made up 8.9 percent of all mortgages closed in November 2018.

-However, as fixed rate mortgages become more expensive, and home prices continue to rise, expect to see ARM rates attract a new following for these loans.Verify your new rate (Nov 23rd, 2017)
+As fixed rate mortgages become more expensive, and home prices continue to rise, expect to see ARM rates attract a new following.Verify your ARM loan eligibility.
+(Feb 16th, 2019)

 Back in 2005, says the New York Federal Reserve, ARMs had nearly 40 percent of the mortgage market share.
 In December of 2005, 30-year fixed rates averaged 6.27 percent.

 That’s not much of a jump from where we are now.
 Many experts predict that rates will be in the mid-5s by the end of 2019.
 It’s not unthinkable for rates to hit the sixes on the next few years.

 A Harvard study explains that when ARMs are significantly cheaper than fixed-rate mortgages, and home prices are rising, adjustable rate loans become more popular.
 This allows consumers to buy more house for their money.

 If you plan to buy a house or refinance a mortgage any time in the near future, you should consider ARM loans along with fixed-rate mortgages.